FAIRsharing/subject-ontology/README.md

 - [ROBOT](http://robot.obolibrary.org/) - R.C.
 Jackson, J.P.
 Balhoff, E. Douglass, N.L.
 Harris, C.J.
 Mungall, and J.A.
 Overton.
 [ROBOT: A tool for automating ontology workflows.](https://doi.org/10.1186/s12859-019-3002-3) BMC Bioinformatics, vol. 20, July 2019.

-Prior to the use of the ODK with release 0.4.0, the following tools were also used:
+Prior to the use of the ODK with release 0.4.0 and earlier, the following tools were also used:

 - [Ontofox](http://ontofox.hegroup.org/) - Xiang Z, Courtot M, Brinkman RR, Ruttenberg A, He Y. OntoFox: web-based support for ontology reuse.
 BMC Research Notes.
 2010, 3:175.
 PMID: 20569493